-I am a researcher, linguist, podcast host, author, teacher, GIS specialist, installation artist, marathoner, and very efficient cook.
+I am a researcher, linguist, podcast host, author, professor, GIS specialist, installation artist, marathoner, and very efficient cook.
 I currently work at Converseon.AI as the Director of Data Quality and Annotation, where I make the most out of messy, unstructured social media data.
 I teach Data Analysis at Pratt Institute and Data Visualization at the CUNY Graduate Center, and I am a researcher with RISLUS at the CUNY Graduate Center.

 Collected a corpus of over 45,000 text messages sent and received by bilingual young adults to analyze the relationship between text messaging and literacy.
 Proposed a taxonomy to understand the communicative effect of emojis, abbreviations, and other textisms.